-Antibiotics are designed to eliminate bacteria.
-Unfortunately, it can’t discern between good and bad bacteria.
+Antibiotics are designed to neutralize bacteria.
+Unfortunately, they can’t discern between good and bad bacteria.
 If you find yourself suffering from signs of gut bacteria imbalance, talk to your doctor about alternative medications.
-You should also try to avoid non-steroidal anti-inflammatory drugs (NSAIDs) because these can irritate the gut lining.
+Never insist that your doctor prescribe antibiotics if you do not truly need them.
+You should also try to avoid non-steroidal anti-inflammatory drugs (NSAIDs) and prescription pain medications.

 Research on the gut and its effects on overall health are still ongoing, but following a healthy, diverse diet can go a long way.
 Listening to your gut can benefit your health and change your life for the better.This article was brought to you by Sovereign Laboratories, a world leader in the development of liposomal delivery to maximize the bioavailability of our dietary supplements.